-A Weekend in Germany tend to mean a visit to Berlin, one of the many beautiful spa towns, or a trip along the Rhine or Baviera, but it’s not so often that you hear someone say that they are going to spend some time in Hamburg.
+A Weekend in Germany tends to mean a visit to Berlin, one of the many beautiful spa towns, or a trip along the Rhine or Baviera, but it’s not so often that you hear someone say that they are going to spend some time in Hamburg.
 This is where the masses get it wrong, as Hamburg is one of Germany’s best-kept secrets.
 The second biggest city in Germany, Hamburg is located in the north and has a long and interesting history, which gives it its own distinctive personality.
-Full of architectural marvels, centuries of art, and plenty of outside attractions to enjoy, there is something for everyone in this stunning city.
+Full of architectural marvels, centuries of art, plenty of outside attractions to enjoy, and amazing restaurants, there is something for everyone in this stunning city.

 If it’s the romance of waterways and canals that you’re after, you may want to head to Venice or Amsterdam, but you might be surprised to learn than Hamburg has more canals and bridges than these two cities put together.
 The city is surrounded by two lakes with the River Elbe flowing straight through the middle to the North Sea and has managed to build its distinctive character on the foundations of the harbor trading that took place on these waterways.
 Take a ferry around Hamburg Harbor, which happens to be the third largest in the world, to take in the sights or cruise along the River Elbe at sunset.

 While the waterways hold their own appeal, no trip to Hamburg would be complete without a visit to the stunning botanical gardens of Planten un Blomen.
 Featuring a tropical greenhouse and the largest Japanese garden in all of Europe, this freely accessible recreation area is used by the public for picnics and barbecues on sunny days.
-If you visit during the summer months, you could even catch the water light shows, which take place at 10 p.m. every day from May through September.
+If you visit during the summer months, you could even catch the, which take place at 10 p.m. every day from May through September.
 Bring your blanket and a bottle of wine and soak up in a romantic weekend escapade in Hamburg.

 There are so many fun things to do in Hamburg that you may find yourself thinking you should stretch your weekend in Hamburg.
 From tasting the world-famous beers to visiting the many art museums to learning about the vast heritage and history, just make sure you leave enough time for franzbrötchen and fresh coffee!
 As you can see, Hamburg is definitely a happening place.